 The best way to avoid being ordered to use an ignition interlock device is to do everything in your power not to be convicted of driving under the influence in the first place.
-This starts with hiring an experienced San Bernardino DUI attorney from My Rights Law Group.
+This starts with hiring an experienced San Bernardino DUI attorney from My Rights Law.
 To learn more simply fill out our online contact form.

 What’s an Ignition Interlock Device (IID)?

 An ignition interlock device (or IID) is a small breathalyzer that when installed on the dashboard of an automobile prevents that vehicle from turning on unless the driver is able to provide a passing breath sample.
 To provide a breath sample the driver blows into the IID (much like you would a roadside breathalyzer) and the device measures their breath alcohol concentration (BAC).
 When first installed the IID is programmed with a “passing threshold”, i.e. the BAC level that the driver’s breath sample must be below in order for the car to turn on.
 If the driver’s breath sample passes this threshold then the vehicle will turn on, however, the driver will need to provide additional passing breath samples periodically throughout their trip or else the IID will turn their vehicle off.

 Ignition interlock devices here in California keep track of all failed breath tests, as well as detected attempts to tamper with the device.
 This record is viewed by the IID installer during the device’s regularly scheduled recalibration appointments (which are usually conducted every 60 days or so) and is then reported to the California Department of Motor Vehicles.

 Ignition Interlock Devices for DUI Convictions in California